VG68490/VG68490.github.io/_pages/publications.md

 {% endfor %}

 ![Map of Roads and Parking Lots in Glacier National Park](/images/Glacier2.jpg)
-<p> A map displaying points, lines, and polygons of parking lots, roads, and the Glacier Naitonal Park. <p>

 ![Median House Prices in Various U.S Counties](/images/counties_data.png)
+<p> Figure A: Map displaying points, lines, and polygons of parking lots, roads, and the Glacier Naitonal Park. <p>

-<p> A chart displaying the median and distribution of house prices in the U.S by county. </p>
+<p> Figure B: A chart displaying the median and distribution of house prices in the U.S by county. </p>